jibingl/Command-Line/Windows-Boot.md

   ----------  ---  -----------  -----  ----------  -------  ---------  --------
 * Volume 1     D   Windows      NTFS   Partition     58 GB  Healthy
 ```
+### 🖥️ Troubleshoot:
+- The disk is currently using MBR;
+- There are at most 3 primary partitions in the MBR partition table;
+- Each volume has a drive letter assigned;
+- In BCD settings, the boot disk is the one you want;
+   🤞 Workaround: Set the right disk as the boot disk in BCD by using command `bcdboot.exe C:\Windows /s C:` (Here volume C of disk 0 is the meant system).
+- SOmetimes, the status of partitions will cause fialure.
+   🤞 Check & Set system partition (e.g. C: volume) as _active_.

 ## Mount A Windows Image
 ➡️ Reference to [Modify a Windows image using DISM](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/mount-and-modify-a-windows-image-using-dism?view=windows-11#mount-an-image).